gregorthebigmac/cpp_group_project/README.md

     $ git commit

 did exactly what we just said it would.
 The part in quotes is a brief description of what you did in the commit (except not this time.)
 Normally, you'd put something in there, like "Changed variable [xyz] to [abc] and changed function call to reflect that" or something short and descriptive like that to help you (and others on your team) figure out what this change was, and why it was important enough for you to commit it.
-The "-m" flag says I'm going to put my description in double-quotes right here and now, while the "-a" flag tells git to open up a text editor for your to manually type in your commit description, which it will do.
+The "-m" flag says I'm going to put my description in double-quotes right here and now, while the "-a" flag tells git to open up a text editor for you to manually type in your commit description, which it will do.
 For now, let's keep it simple, and just go with "-m" and type it right there.
-Now, if you did everything correctly, it should say something like "1 file changed, [blah blah] insertions/deletions, [blah blah]."
-That's fine.
-That means it worked.
+Now, if you did everything correctly, it should say something like the text above.
+If not, PM me, and we'll see what went wrong.

 Now we're ready to *push* our commit to the "remote branch" (which lives on github).
 Right now, you're working in the "local" branch, which lives on your machine, and you're *pushing* your changes into the "remote" branch (which lives on github).
 We do that with:

     $ git push